Bil135/assingment_api/README.md

 Key Features

 Secure Routes: All routes are protected to ensure only authenticated and authorized users can access the system.
-Security measures include token-based authentication and role-based access control (RBAC).
+Security measures include token-based authentication.

 Docker Support: The entire project is containerized using Docker to facilitate easy deployment and environment consistency.